ProfessorComposerProfessorBroadcasterProfessorHostProfessorWriter Dan Golding

 SCHOLARLY RESEARCH

 Dan has published academic work on special effects, VR, videogames, and blockbuster cinema in journals like Convergence, TEXT, Senses of Cinema, and Continuum.
-Recent publications include:
+Recent highlights include:

 Keogh, B, Golding, D, and Hardwick, T. (2023) Australian Music in Games 2023 Benchmark, Queensland University of Technology and Swinburne University of Technology, Australia.